Suitcase nuclear device: Soviet Union and Russia

-Lunev suggested that suitcase nukes might be already deployed by the GRU operatives on US soil to assassinate US leaders in the event of war.
-He alleged that arms caches were hidden by the KGB on many countries.
-They were booby-trapped with "Lightning" explosive devices.
+Lunev suggested that suitcase-sized nuclear weapons might already have been deployed by GRU operatives working on US soil to assassinate US leaders in the event of war.
+He alleged that arms caches were hidden by the KGB in many countries, and were booby-trapped with "Lightning" explosive devices.
 One such cache, identified by Vasili Mitrokhin, exploded when Swiss authorities sprayed it with a high pressure water gun in a wooded area near Bern.
-Several others caches were removed successfully.
-Lunev said that he had personally looked for hiding places for weapons caches in the Shenandoah Valley area and that "it is surprisingly easy to smuggle nuclear weapons into the US" either across the Mexican border or using a small transport missile that can slip undetected when launched from a Russian airplane.
-US Congressman Curt Weldon supported claims by Lunev but noted that Lunev had "exaggerated things" according to the FBI.
+Several other caches were removed successfully.
+Lunev said that he had personally looked for hiding places for weapons caches in the Shenandoah Valley area and claimed that "it is surprisingly easy to smuggle nuclear weapons into the US", either across the Mexican border or using a small transport missile that can land undetected when launched from a Russian airplane.
+US Congressman Curt Weldon supported the claims made by Lunev, but noted that Lunev had also "exaggerated things" according to the FBI.
 Searches of the areas identified by Lunev have been conducted, "but law-enforcement officials have never found such weapons caches, with or without portable nuclear weapons."

-The existence of such weapons — and their potential usefulness, yield and lethality after a prolonged period of years — remains controversial.
+The existence of such weapons — and their potential usefulness, yield and lethality after a prolonged number of years — remains controversial.
+"Even assuming that some portable nuclear devices were lost, it would be very difficult to use them ... at least not in the fashion that they were originally designed for."